 I mailed in a payment while you were closed but it hasn’t cleared my bank.
 Why not?

-A: Since dues were not charged for May or June, many accounts (especially those with bill pay) have a large credit on their account.
+A: Since we have not charged dues while we’ve been closed, many accounts (especially those with bill pay) have a large credit on their account.
 If you have a significant credit on your account, your check was likely held by Membership Services.
-Please contact the Front Desk to have it shred or returned to you.
+Please contact the Front Desk once we reopen to have it shred or returned to you.

 My statement reflects a charge listed as “Vacation Credit.”
 What’s that about?

 A: Since we adjusted accounts for the time we were closed, vacation requests for that time period were not necessary.
 We voided any that included the days that we were closed and returned the number of weeks back to your account.
 We charged the amount back to your account to avoid a duplicate credit for the same time period.